Mercandj/aosp-build/readme.md

 # AOSP build

 Done on MacOS.
-Two try:
+Done 2 times:
 - 2019-02: Description on this readme
-- 2020-07: CF `aosp_setup.sh` and this readme
+- 2020-07: Via home-made script `aosp_setup.sh` and this readme

 ## First try to compile - 2019-02